 Yeah, yeah.
 Thank you.
 Absolutely, absolutely.
-Right.
-Absolutely.
-Right.
-The second one is what we're going to talk about when we go we go to the bench just now the grunting baby.
-The granting baby are babies that have dyskinesia.
-This is this is a big part What I do is work with dusky sick babies.
-We all think it's constipation, but these are the kids that push down for 10 to 15 minutes, they get purple in the face, they scream and they push, and they end up with normal foods or they end up with no poos at all.
+The second one is what we're going to talk about when we go to the bench just now, the grunting baby.
+The grunting babies are babies that have dyschesia.
+This is a big part of what I do, is work with dyschesic babies.
+We all think it's constipation, but these are the kids that push down for 10 to 15 minutes, they get purple in the face, they scream, and they push, and they end up with normal poos or they end up with no poos at all.
 And at the end of the day, they end up getting constipation medication, which is the wrong thing.
 It can make reflex worse.
 And it's something that you can do a lot about.
 And we'll talk about that now.
-Then you have the child that fusses but they don't go into a full crisis.
-So they don't have that.
-They don't have the, what's the word, I'm looking for the that red flag that's gonna make people sort of jump and start helping you and do whatever, then we have the child that cries, but can be settled with loads of work.
-And I love that one, because this is the one where the parent will go, because we know one of the definitions is to say it's unsuitable.
+Then you have the child that fusses, but they don't go into a full crisis.
+So they don't have that, what's the word I'm looking for, that red flag that's gonna make people sort of jump and start helping you and do whatever, then we have the child that cries, but can be settled with loads of work.
+And I love that one, because this is the one where the parent will go, because we know one of the definitions is to say it's unsoothable.
 So if they're rocking the baby this way, and they're running this way and got the music playing.
-And then the baby comes down the line.
-It is equitable, but it's not manageable.
-So that's the other things.
+And then the baby calms down, they're like, it is settleable, but it's not manageable.
+So that's the other thing.
 So all of these exist.
 And it's to understand that you can interact at different levels with all of these different folks.

-And then off the spectrum over there, the ones that we can't see that they've got
+And then off the spectrum over there are the ones that we can't see, have they got colic?

-So and that's will, that's where it becomes.
-So that's where you now have to start digging in.
+That's where you now have to start digging in.
 So now we start to dig into more like, is it a pathology?
-Is it electors and tolerance is it is it may be a reflex that involving so they're not involving?
-So is it a microbiome problem?
+Is it a lactose intolerance, is it maybe a reflux that's involving acid or that's not involving acid?
+Is it a microbiome problem?
 So this side, we have to start getting our oh, what's the word I'm looking for?
 Well, my words are leaving me now.
 This is where we have to start getting our diagnostic skill better and better.

-Right.
-So let's move the slide on to the next one, please.
-Just my clicker is gone.
-Just give me with the slider.
-Thank you.
-Lovely.
+So let's move the slide on to the next one, please, Justin.

+My clicker is gone.